Home > All Recipes > Brownies and Bars > Fudgy Almond Flour Brownies For Two

 The result: Cocoa powder plus chocolate chips ensures no shortage of flavor.
 A simple combination of almond flour and tapioca flour yields a thick brownie with chew.
 And coconut sugar adds rich caramel notes and contributes to the beautiful crackly top.

 And if you’re like me, you love adding stuff to your brownies.
 Now that we have a delicious base recipe for gluten free brownies, have fun adding different mix-in’s!
 How about nuts or more chocolate chips?
-Or my favorite – fruit (like raspberries so the easy small batch raspberry brownies have a brownie-buddy!).
+Or my favorite – fruit (like raspberries, so the easy small batch raspberry brownies have a brownie-buddy!).
 Or, make brownies fancy for the holidays, like I did for the almond flour brownies with peppermint frosting.

 A stack of thick and fudgy gluten free brownies.

-A Few Ingredient Notes
+A Couple Ingredient Notes

 • Almond flour serves as the structure for the brownies.
 Adding a little tapioca flour mimics the missing gluten and will give the brownies chew.
 You can swap in arrowroot flour or corn starch.